 Date Of Consideration Suggested Amendment 19 1/23/2024 I would like to suggest that Board and Commissions be able to vote on and select their own Vice Chairs.
-22 1/11/2024 Amend language " On By the 15th day of August" 35 1/11/2024 Edit language: "No person shall be eligible as a candidate for member of council, Place 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, or 14, unless the person is at the time a bona fide resident of District 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, or 14, respectively, has resided continuously in Texas for 12 months, and has resided within the district in which the person is a candidate for a period of at least six months prior to the date of the regular filing deadline for a candidate's application for a place on the ballot [election].
+22 1/11/2024 Amend language " On_By the 15th day of August" 35 1/11/2024 Edit language: "No person shall be eligible as a candidate for member of council, Place 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, or 14, unless the person is at the time a bona fide resident of District 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, or 14, respectively, has resided continuously in Texas for 12 months, and has resided within the district in which the person is a candidate for a period of at least six months prior to the date of the regular filing deadline for a candidate's application for a place on the ballot [election].
 Any person elected to a place representing a district must continuously reside in the district during that person's term of office.
-A candidate for member of council, Place 15, may be a resident of any portion of the city, must have resided continuously in Texas for 12 months prior to the date of the regular filing deadline for a candidate's application for a candidate's application for a place on the ballot of any portion of the city, must have resided continuously in Texas for 12 months prior to the date of the regular filing deadline for a candidate's application for a candidate's application for a place on the ballot, must have resided in the city for a period of at least six months prior to the date of the regular filing deadline for a candidate's application for a place on the ballot, must have resided in the city for a period of at least six months prior to the date of the regular filing deadline for a candidate's application for a place on the ballot, must have resided in the city for a period of at least six months prior to the date of the regular filing deadline for a candidate's application for a place on the ballot.
+A candidate for member of council, Place 15, may be a resident of any portion of the city, must have resided continuously in Texas for 12 months prior to the date of the regular filing deadline for a candidate's application for a place on the ballot, must have resided in the city for a period of at least six months prior to the date of the regular filing deadline for a candidate's application for a place on the ballot [election], and must continuously reside within the city during the person's term of office."
 43 1/23/2024 REMOVE the following language "All bids submitted shall be sealed and shall be opened in a public place as directed by the city council, and in the presence of persons that may be designated by the city council, and shall remain open to public inspection for at least 48 hours before any award of said work is made to any competitive bidder.
 The provisions of this section regarding the retaining of bids 48 hours before awarding the work shall not apply to bids for the purchase of bonds.
-(Amend. of 4-2- 83, Prop.
+(Amend. of 4-2-83, Prop.
 No. 1)" 45 1/11/2024 Delete the phrase: "the city secretary is reasonably able to verify the truth of the affidavit of residency."